bcooleyfetch/Dishcovery/README.md

 Testing was relatively simple, and I tested for the happy path and a few edge cases.
 I accomplished this fairly well, including coverage for the application's core parts (caching, API, image loading).

+#### V2: Final Checklist

+With all that I described above, that brought the final checklist of requirements to:
+- ✅ Swift Concurrency
+- ✅ No External Dependencies
+- ✅ Efficient Network Usage
+- ✅ Testing
+- ✅ SwiftUI

 ### Time Spent

 #### February 1, 2025 (1hr 4mins)